Hearing officer recommends 2-year NYRA ban for Bob Baffert

 Medina Spirit collapsed and died in December in California.
 An exam found no definitive cause of death.

-Baffert-trained Cruel Intention, Eclair, Charlatan, Gamine and Merneith also tested positive for a substance not allowed at that level on race day.
-Sherwood wrote, “These banned substances had the capacity to affect their performance.”

-The 69-year-old Baffert is a Hall of Fame trainer who has become the face of the sport.
-He won the Triple Crown twice: in 2015 with American Pharoah and in 2018 with Justify.
+Baffert is a Hall of Fame trainer who won the Triple Crown twice: in 2015 with American Pharoah and in 2018 with Justify.

-NYRA declined additional comment, deferring to the report.
-Baffert attorney W. Craig Robertson did not immediately respond to messages seeking comment on the ruling.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports